Children of the Free

 Christians, being “Children of the free” (Galatians 4:31), are free to serve God.
 This service involves keeping God’s moral law, not sinning.

-In our assertion that Christians should keep the moral law of God (as summarised in the Ten Commandments, and in what our Lord Jesus Christ esteems to be the two greatest commandments), we are not seeking to add Moses to Christ, or to combine law and gospel, or to re-introduce law-obedience as a means of salvation or as any kind of supplement to the total salvation that the Saviour has provided for people.
+In our assertion that Christians should keep the moral law of God (as summarised in the Ten Commandments, and further summarised in what our Lord Jesus Christ esteems to be the two greatest commandments), we are not seeking to add Moses to Christ, or to combine Law and Gospel, or to re-introduce law-obedience as a means of salvation or as any kind of supplement to the total salvation that the Saviour has provided for people.

 We are simply affirming that the moral law of God is still the standard by which Christians ought to live.
 In this we are in full agreement with the apostle Paul’s teaching on this matter in Galatians chapters 4 and 5.